OctopusSamples/NDCDevOpsWorkshop/README.md

 ![Production Infrastructure](/Images/prod.png)

-## Wednesday 11th March Afternoon Session

 ### Azure Sign-up

 You will need an email address that is not tied to an existing Azure Subscription.
 If you need an email address to sign up, you can create one on gmail.com, outlook.com or if you ask the workshop host, they can provide you with one.

 * Browse to <https://azure.microsoft.com/en-gb/free/>
+* Go through Sign-up process
+* You should have access to 12 months of free services, £150 credit to use in 30 days, and access to 25+ free Services
-*
+* Save details

 ### Deploying Azure Infrastructure (Class led Instructions provided)

-* Turn on auto-shutdown on Azure VM's to save cost (Class led Instructions provided)
+This section will be mostly carried out as Instructor led training.

 #### What are ARM Templates